5 FAH-4 H-700

 5 FAH-4 H-716 GAO ACCESS TO RECORDS AND DOCUMENTS

 c.
-Publicly available unclassified information Publicly available unclassified information is material that does not carry any restrictions and can be made available to any member of the public.
+Publicly available unclassified information.
+Publicly available unclassified information is material that does not carry any restrictions and can be made available to any member of the public.
 This material includes:

 (2) Public reports, including transmitted reports to Congress; and

 d.
-Unclassified material that is not publicly available Generally, unclassified material that is subject to protection from public release should bear “Sensitive But Unclassified” (“SBU”) markings.
+Unclassified material that is not publicly available.
+Generally, unclassified material that is subject to protection from public release should bear “Sensitive But Unclassified” (“SBU”) markings.
 (See 12 FAM 540).
 However, this is not always the case and the determination whether material is SBU should be made based on the content rather than the marking of the document.
 Except as discussed in subsection (f) below, GAO is generally entitled to have access to non-public information where it is relevant to an official engagement within their statutory jurisdiction.
 This includes, for example, Privacy Act information and visa records.
-If GAO requests information in this category, L must clear any release and, in the case of internal deliberative material or other material that might fall within subsection (f) below, an action memorandum to P or M is required.
+If GAO requests information in this category, L must clear any such access and, in the case of internal deliberative material or other material that might fall within subsection (f) below, an action memorandum to P or M is required.

 f.
 GAO may also take temporary possession of copies of such documents on a read and return basis, on the condition that it destroy all such copies or return them to the audit site prior to the end of the engagement.
 Materials that may be provided to GAO on a read-and-return basis may include personnel data, confidential business information, records pertaining to the issuance or refusal of visas, information regarding infrastructure protection or vulnerabilities, design and construction information, and certain decision memos.
 A cover letter should be attached to such materials clearly stating that they must be either destroyed or returned to the audit site prior to the end of the engagement.
 CGFS/GAO should track all such materials that are provided to GAO.

 j.
-Restricted access SBU or classified information generally not releasable to the GAO includes, but is not limited to:
+Restricted access.
+SBU or classified information generally not releasable to the GAO includes, but is not limited to:

 (1) Internal materials concerning budget plans and requests, other than the official budget data submitted to the Congress.
 (See OMB Circular A-11.);